 Don’t fall into the trap of believing that Naxos is all about those beaches!

 If you want the real deal, you should visit the island’s traditional villages.
 The villages in Naxos have special architecture, especially in the countryside.

 Naxos Town, also known as Chora, is the capital and main port of the island, where all ferries to Naxos arrive.
 Its trademark is, hands down, the impressive Venetian Castle!
 Due to the long Venetian occupation in the Medieval times, Chora’s architecture is influenced by Venetians, hence the narrow cobbled streets and sophisticated towers.

-Located between 2 green mountains, Apiranthos is a traditional village with marble alleys, stone houses, small squares and many interesting museums.
+Located between 2 green mountains, Apiranthos is a traditional village with marble alleys, stone houses, small squares, and many interesting museums.
 Such museums are the Museum of Folk Art, the Archaeological Museum of Apiranthos and the Geological (!)
 Museum.
-Walk around this beautiful village and marvel the breathtaking view to the town.
+Walk around this beautiful village and marvel the breathtaking view of the town.

 Top sightseeing experience